CheShianHung/C-8Puzzles/README.md

 # C-OpenGL
-A program with GUI that solves a 8 puzzles sliding problem.
+The program with GUI that uses A* search and two different heuristic functions to solve random 8 slide puzzle.
+In this program, OpenGL and GLUT are used.